moteesh-in2tive/plantuml/vagrant/README.md

-# Deploying mxGraph using Vagrant
+# Deploying PlantUML Jar using Vagrant

 1. Install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 On Mac you can `brew cask install vagrant`
 1. Open a shell terminal and change directory to the `vagrant` directory